Responsible travel

 When it comes to choosing tutors, suppliers and supplies we go for local options as much as we can, providing they fit the bill in terms of quality and inspiration factor.
 When paying our tutors we pay fair fees, using the rates recommended by the Scottish Artists’ Union for guidance.

-Many of our partners are charities or local enterprises, such as the Coorie Creative weaving studio in Stirling (from Autumn 2020), a social enterprise whose commercial workshops fund therapeutic weaving classes for people who have experienced loss or trauma.
+Many of our partners are charities or local enterprises, such as the Coorie Creative weaving studio in Stirling, a social enterprise whose commercial workshops fund therapeutic weaving classes for people who have experienced loss or trauma.

 Our partner hotel Ten Hill Place in Edinburgh is owned by the Royal College of Surgeons of Edinburgh and all profits go directly towards the training of surgeons worldwide.